KamiSama-UX/Wedding-hall-APP/Readme.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## License

+This project is licensed under the MIT License © 2025 KamiSama-UX.